 Amendatory Language:

-9. The effects on building vulnerability from local and regional construction characteristics and building codes will be reviewed.
+9. The effects on building hurricane vulnerability from local and regional construction characteristics and statewide and local building codes will be reviewed including whether current building codes are reflected.

-How the claim practices of insurance companies are accounted for when claims data for those insurance companies are used to develop or to verify building vulnerability functions will be reviewed.
+How the claim practices of insurance companies are accounted for when claims data for those insurance companies are used to develop or to verify building hurricane vulnerability functions will be reviewed.
 Examples include the level of damage the insurer considers a loss to be a total loss, claim practices of insurers with respect to concurrent causation, or the impact of public adjusting.

-The percentage of damage at or above which the model assumes a total loss will be reviewed.
+The percentage of damage at or above which the hurricane model assumes a total structure loss will be reviewed.

+A plot comparing building structure and appurtenant structure hurricane vulnerability functions will be reviewed.

 Suggestion from RMS:

 Problem Statement: Plots of building and appurtenant structure vulnerability, as prescribed in Standard V-1, Audit Item 12, may not be instructive.